Email Copywriting: 19 Proven Formulas to Use on Your Next Campaign

 We can’t get back the time we spend reading emails, sitting in traffic, or washing the car.
 But we can get rewarded for it.

 When a subscriber reads your email, try to end with a reward.
 Offer a discount.
 Provide a nugget of advice.
-Make the reader feel like he or she is better off for giving you his or her time.
+Make the reader feel like they are better off for giving you his or her time.

 Speak in clear, concise sentences.
 If you use industry jargon, explain it.
 If you make an offer, describe all the details.

-You don’t have to be boring, but if you can find a simpler word than the one you’ve used, consider swapping it out.
+You don’t have to be boring, but if you can find a simpler word than the one you’ve used, it’s best to reword it for clarity.

 Speaking of words, always write in the active voice.
 In other words, use language that encourages your reader to take action.